 Now that we’ve looked at types of semi truck accidents, let’s look at what factors might cause these collisions to occur.

 Get Started Today.
 Request a Free Consultation.

 Causes of Truck Accidents in Colorado Springs

 Tailgating is more than just an annoyance.
 It is dangerous, and never more dangerous than when truckers do it.
-When driving a heavy rig, tailgating is a dangerous practice that can easily lead to catastrophic override accidents.
+When driving a heavy rig, tailgating is a dangerous practice that can easily lead to catastrophic override accidents and serious injuries.

 Trucks require much longer stopping distances than most cars.
 Therefore, texting while driving and other distractions are even more dangerous for a truck driver than for ordinary drivers.

 A truck driver can lose their commercial driver’s license for driving with a BAC of over 0.04%, compared with the 0.05% blood alcohol concentration limit that applies to the general public.
 Some truckers even drive while intoxicated on legal prescription medications.

 Some trucking companies loosen the requirements of a background check when they are pressed for time or experiencing a shortage of drivers.

 This is never acceptable as it endangers the public when unqualified drivers get behind the wheel of a semi-truck.
 Some of these drivers have a history of reckless driving that the trucking company knows about or failed to take reasonable steps to investigate the driver’s history.